-The Federal Court ordered that the Visa Officer failed to sufficiently consider and assess responsive evidence to a procedural fairness request.
-(Always ensure sufficient evidence and documentation is included to ensure a sufficient assessment by the Visa Officer)
+The Federal Court ordered that the Visa Officer failed to consider responsive evidence to procedural fairness request.
+Insufficient analysis by the Visa Officer of the evidence provided.
+(Always ensure sufficient evidence and documentation is included to avoid a refusal.)

 - 2020 FC IMM-6588-19

-The Federal Court ordered that the Visa Officer failed to consider various pieces of evidence provided by the Applicant.
-Thus, the Visa Officer erred in decision making, rendering an unreasonable decision that was not defensible on the evidence and facts.
+The Federal Court ordered that the Visa Officer failed to consider various pieces of evidence provided by the Applicant in anticipation and response to potential issues.
+The Visa Officer erred in their decision making, rendering an unreasonable decision that was not defensible on the evidence and facts.